Contributing to Practicalliλ︎

 Before investing any time in a pull request, please raise an issue explaining the situation.
 This can save you and the maintainer time and avoid rejected pull requests.

 Please keep pull requests small and focused, as they are much quicker to review and easier to accept.
 Ideally PR's should be for a specific page or at most a section.

-Thank you to all contributorsλ︎
+Thank you to everyone that has contributedλ︎

 A huge thank you to Rich Hickey and the team at Cognitect for creating and continually guiding the Clojure language.
 Special thank you to Alex Miller who has provided excellent advice on working with Clojure and the CLI tooling.

+The Clojure community has been highly supportive of everyone using Clojure and I'd like to thank everyone for the feedback and contributions.
 I would also like to thank everyone that has joined in with the London Clojurins community, ClojureBridgeLondon, Clojurians Slack community, Clojurians Zulip community and Clojureverse community.

-Thank you to everyone who sponsors the Practicalli websites and videos and for the recent Clojurists Together sponsorship, it helps me continue the work at a much faster pace.
+Thank you to everyone who sponsors the Practicalli websites and videos and for the Clojurists Together sponsorship, it helps me continue the work at a much faster pace.